 Yes we advise to check a tenant’s ID at the viewing.
-We can check if they verify details they provided.
+Namecheck can verify if they are accurate.

 We recommend you do a proper tenant screening as some insurance companies need you to present a proof of vetting all adults in the property when submitting damage claims.

 One of the most important steps of any tenant screening process is credit checking.